pentagramswheel/libra/README.md

 1. `int maxPlayers` - the maximum number of players on a team for a draft/game.
 2. `TreeMap<String, P>` - the players on a team for a draft/game.
 3. `int playersNeeded` - the amount of active players a team needs, at any given time, for a draft/game.
+4. `int minimumScore` - a team's minimum amount of points to gain, if any.
+3. `int maximumScore` - a team's maximum amount of points to gain, if any.
+4. `int score` - the team's total score, if any.

 ----